Product and Process Comparisons

 |Not related to engineering tolerances||Statistical tolerance intervals have a probabilistic interpretation.
 Engineering tolerances are specified outer limits of acceptability which are usually prescribed by a design engineer and do not necessarily reflect a characteristic of the actual measurements.|

-population, an approximate value for the k2 factor as a function of p
+approximate value for the k2 factor as a function

 (Howe, 1969) is

 where Χ 21-γ, ν is the critical value of the chi-square distribution with degrees of freedom ν that is exceeded with probability γ, and z(1-p)/2 is the critical value of the normal distribution associated with cummulative probability (1-p)/2.

 The quantity ν represents the degrees of freedom used to estimate the standard deviation.
 Most of the time the same sample will be used to estimate both the mean and standard deviation so that ν = N - 1, but the formula allows for other possible values of ν.